 Step 1: Figure out Your Target Weight

-Here’s a couple misunderstandings I’ve found that most guys (and this, in my experience is mostly a MALE issue, not female one) seem to have when it comes to getting ripped:
+Here are a couple misunderstandings I’ve found that most guys (and this, in my experience, is mostly a MALE issue, not female one) seem to have when it comes to getting ripped:

 - You often have to lose far more weight than you might initially think to get the ripped look